Tiezhengyuan/ernav2_seqdata/README.md

 <img src="static/SeqData_data_structure.png" width="350" height="300">

 ## installation
 It is convenient to install the repository using pip.
-The repository could be found at https://pypi.org/manage/project/rnaseqdata/releases/.
+The package could be found at [Pythone Package Index](https://pypi.org/manage/project/rnaseqdata/releases/).
 ```
 pip install --upgrade rnaseqdata
 ```